Bit Complexity of Computing Solutions for Symmetric Hyperbolic Systems of PDEs with Guaranteed Precision: Introduction

-In the next section we formally state the problems to be investigated, and recall some notions to be used.
-In Section \ref{aux} we establish some upper complexity bounds for several auxiliary problems closely related to finding the solutions of symmetric hyperbolic systems of PDEs.
-In Section \ref{mainres} we prove our main results and we conclude in Section \ref{con} with a discussion on possible future work.
+In the next section we formally state the problems to be investigated, and recall some notions and background to be used.
+In Section \ref{aux} we establish upper complexity bounds for several auxiliary linear algebra problems closely related to finding the solutions of symmetric hyperbolic systems of PDEs.
+In Section \ref{mainres} we prove the bit cost estimates for the solutions of PDEs, and we conclude in Section \ref{con} with a short discussion on possible applications of this work.